aws-samples/eks-blueprints-for-terraform-workshop/content/300_optional/010_codeconnections.md

 1. Select **GitLab Self Managed** as the provider
 2. Enter a connection name (e.g., `gitlab-connection`)
-3. Under **URL**, enter the host provider URL.
-You can get this from the terminal:
+3. Under **URL**, enter the "Endpoint" from Hosts tab or you can get this from the terminal:
    <!-- prettier-ignore-start -->
    :::code{showCopyAction=true showLineNumbers=false language=bash }
    gitlab_url